viesturz/klipper-toolchanger/toolchanger.md

 * pickup_tool - name of the tool that is being picked up, or None if not a dropoff operation.
 * restore_position.X .Y .Z - coordinates to restore the position to after toolchange.
    Only the ones requested are set.
 A G0 to the coordinates is automatically run after the toolchange.
    This is primarily for path optimization.
+   Adjusted to account for tool offsets.
+* start_position.X .Y .Z - coordinates before toolchange, regardless of what is requested.
+   Adjusted to account for tool offsets.

 ```
 [tool tool_name]